lidofinance/defi-wrapper-widget/README.md

 ### Configuration

 >  [!WARNING]
-> Testent only, did not pass audit, do not apply on mainnet until further notice
+> Testent only, has not passed audits yet, do not apply on mainnet until further notice

 Based on your deployment of Stv Pool you must fill in variables in `.env` file: